VSChina/raspberry-diagnostic-demo/README.md

 ![DHT22 Connection](./imgs/dht22-connect.png)

-2. The physical connection is like this (We use 2 5KΩ resistors instead of a 10KΩ resistors)
+2. The physical connection is like this (We use 2*5KΩ resistors instead of a 10KΩ resistors)

 ![DHT22 Connection](./imgs/physical-connection.jpg)

-### Step 3: Register and obtain a device connection string from Azure IoTHub
+### Step 3: Register and obtain a device connection string from Azure IoT Hub

-1. If you do not have an IoTHub on Azure
+1. If you do not have an IoT Hub on Azure
 + You can refer the parts: "Create an IoT hub" and "Register device in the IoT hub for the your device" in [this article](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-kit-node-get-started)
 + After you have done, you will obtain your device connection string

-2. If you already have an IoTHub on Azure
+2. If you already have an IoT Hub on Azure
 + You can refer the part: "Register device in the IoT hub for the your device" in [this article](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-kit-node-get-started)
 + After you have done, you will obtain your device connection string